diBernardoGroup/continuification_control/README.md

 3) Monomodal tracking:  the desired density to achieve is a time varying monomodal von mises function;
 4) Multimodal tracking: the desired density to achieve is a time varying multimodal von mises function;

+Moreover we report the CAD model of the differential drive robot in the folder "differential_drive_robot_CAD"

 For any information, please contact one of the authors.